dell/csm-docs/content/docs/deployment/helm/drivers/installation/powerstore.md

 sudo dnf -y install nvme-cli
 ```

 - Support for NVMe requires native NVMe multipathing to be configured on each worker node in the cluster.
 Please refer to the [Dell Host Connectivity Guide](https://elabnavigator.dell.com/vault/pdf/Linux.pdf?key=1725374107988) for more details on NVMe connectivity requirements.
-To determine if the worker nodes are confgiured for native NVMe multipathing run the following command on each worker node:
+To determine if the worker nodes are configured for native NVMe multipathing run the following command on each worker node:

 ```bash
 cat /sys/module/nvme_core/parameters/multipath
 ```

  >If the result of the command displays Y then NVMe native multipathing is enabled in the kernel.
-If the output is N then native NVMe multipating is disabled.
+If the output is N then native NVMe multipathing is disabled.
 Consult the [Dell Host Connectivity Guide](https://elabnavigator.dell.com/vault/pdf/Linux.pdf?key=1725374107988) for Linux to enable native NVMe multipathing.

 - The default NVMeTCP native multipathing policy is "numa".
 The preferred IO policy for NVMe devices used for PowerStore is round-robin.
 You can use udev rules to enable the round robin policy on all worker nodes.
-To view the IO policy you can use the followig command:
+To view the IO policy you can use the following command:

 ```bash
 nvme list-subsys